myui/myui.github.io/content/project/xbird/index.md

 ---
 title: XBird
 summary: XBird is a light-weight XQuery processor and database system written in Java.
 The light-weight means reasonably fast and embeddable.
+Impmented fully Function Programming lanuguage for XML, [XQuery](https://en.wikipedia.org/wiki/XQuery) using [JavaCC](https://javacc.github.io/javacc/).
+It passes about 91% of the minimal conformance of [XQuery Test Suite](https://dev.w3.org/2006/xquery-test-suite/PublicPagesStagingArea/).
 tags:
 - OSS
 - Databases